 12.1.3 Assurance of MHHS Implementation is provided by the MHHS Independent Assurance Provider.

-12.2 Interpretation
+[PXXX]12.2 Interpretation

 12.2.1 "DCC Licence" means a smart meter communication licence granted under the Act.

 12.2.2 "IT System" means a system for generating, sending, receiving, storing (including for the purposes of back-up), manipulating or otherwise processing electronic communications, including all hardware, software, firmware and data associated with such activities.